-After you have completed the forms and have signed and notarized them, make at least 1 complete copy of everything you have signed and a copy of your Driver's License.
+After you have completed the forms and have signed and notarized them, make at least 2 complete copies of everything you have signed (1 for each party) and a copy of the one party's Driver's License.
 Copies can be obtained for a fee in the Court Business Center, on the 6th floor of the George Edgecomb Courthouse.